g91/XBLS/README.md

 !!in the end we all find out that money is the root of all evil and it maintains its value!!

-if anybody wants to add anything to the archive or would like credits please join our Discord!!! join us on Discord: https://discord.gg/ZysePxQ
+if anybody wants to add anything to the archive or would like credits please join ourDiscord!!!

+join us on Discord:
+https://discord.gg/ZysePxQ